ExpediaGroup/bull/README.md

 ### Assign a default value in case of missing field in the source object:

-Assign a default value in case of missing field in the source object:
+Assign a default value in case of a missing field in the source object:

 ```java
 public class FromBean {                                     public class ToBean {